 Recalculation-Consists of checking the mathematical accuracy of documents or records.
-Recalculation may be performed manually or electronically.

 Related party-A party that is either:

 - (a) A related party as defined in the applicable financial reporting framework; or - (b) Where the applicable financial reporting framework establishes minimal or no related party requirements: - (i) A person or other entity that has control or significant influence, directly or indirectly through one or more intermediaries, over the reporting entity; - (ii) Another entity over which the reporting entity has control or significant influence, directly or indirectly through one or more intermediaries; or - (iii) Another entity that is under common control with the reporting entity through having: - a.
 Common controlling ownership; - b.
 Owners who are close family members; or - c.
 Common key management.